IndhuPriyaT/Led-control-using-Arduino/README.md

 ## RESULT
-To design and implement a system for LED control using an Arduino microcontroller and a push button.
+ Designed and implemented a system for LED control using an Arduino microcontroller and a push button successfully.